 - Butter: Use always unsalted butter as you want to be in control of the quantity of the salt.
 I am using 82% fat content European-style butter in all my recipes.
 The butter needs to be at room temperature which technically means soft enough to be able to cream but not too soft or runny so avoid last-minute microwaving

 - Granulated sugar: I use simple white granulated sugar, nothing fancy or expensive, you might want to experiment with using half granulated half brown sugar.
-If you want to learn about the different types of sugar and how to use them in baking, please read my article in here

 - Egg: Room temperature as always so the ingredients can properly emulsify